-In essence the group was informed that the agency had withdrawn from draining agricultural land in favour of people, houses and businesses.
+In essence the group was informed that there had been a lack of and withdrawal by the agency from draining agricultural land in favour of people, houses and businesses.
 A radical rethink was needed nationally in the way water was dealt with as we experience an increase in extreme weather events.

 Frustrations from farmers and landowners was that agricultural land was not viewed as a resource to be protected using public money and the risk management authorities seemed only concerned about getting rid of water from urban dwellings.
-According to the NFU, eventually all urban water would find its way into farmers' drainage systems leading to further frustrations with the current planning system there was no joined up thinking in that well-drained agricultural land would lead to well-drained urban systems as well.
+Eventually all urban water would find its way into farmers' drainage systems leading to further frustrations with the current planning system - there was no joined up thinking in that well-drained agricultural land would lead to well-drained urban systems as well.